bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 ### \<img>

 This element will display an image on the screen.
 It will always have an 'src' flag which points to the address of the image (kind of like the "href" flag in the "a" element).
-NOTE: img tags can be self closing, as in they do not need two tags.
-Simply put the / before the closing bracket in the first tag:
+NOTE: img tags can be self closing, as in they do not need two tags, or, simply put, that the / before the closing bracket is in the first tag:

 ```html
   <img src="http://www.lambdaschool.com/imageurl.jpg" />